 It takes between four to five hours depending on traffic (one option is 7 hours with lots of stops) and is a convenient and comfortable journey.

 It is easy and safe to book your bus fare online on Viazul’s home pages, where you will be guaranteed a seat.

 It is also a lot better online than standing in long lines dealing with the Cuban paper only-way to do things trying to buy a ticket at the bus station!

-In 2022, all taxi drivers will ask you to pay in Euros in cash, and not in the Cuban currency CUP.
+Be aware that all taxi drivers will ask you to pay in Euros or dollars in cash and not in Cuban currency CUP.

-If you do not have Euro (or other international currency apart from the US dollar which is currently illegal), the drivers might actually be reluctant to take you!
+If you do not have euros (or other international currency), the drivers might actually be reluctant to take you!

 If you also normally like the road trip style of renting your own car, I feel you, but I will NOT recommend you do that in Cuba.